dotchain/dot/README.md

-allows operation pipe-lining (i.e. it doesnt wait for acknowledgments from the server before sending more operations) and to clarify the exact sequence, every operation carries both the last server version the client is aware of and any previous client operation.
+allows operation pipe-lining (i.e. it doesnt wait for acknowledgments from the server before sending more operations) and to clarify the exact sequence, every operation carries both the last server version the client is aware of and the ID of any previous client *unacknowledged* operation.

 The [ops](https://godoc.org/github.com/dotchain/dot/ops) package takes these raw entries in the log and provides the synchronization